rust-cli/book/src/in-depth/machine-communication.md

 [Unix philosophy]: https://en.wikipedia.org/wiki/Unix_philosophy

-If our programs fulfil this expectation, our users will be happy.
+If our programs fulfill this expectation, our users will be happy.
 To make sure this works well,
 we should provide not just pretty output for humans,